 The statement of activities shows the sources of the Authority's changes in net assets as they arise through its various programs and functions.
-Two programs, the Illinois Affordable Housing Trust Fund and the HOME program, are shown as governmental activities.
+Three programs, the Illinois Affordable Housing Trust Fund, the HOME program and the Rental Housing Support Program are shown as governmental activities.
 The business-type activities consist of two housing lending programs, the results of which are primarily recorded within the funds comprising the two major bond funds (the Mortgage Loan Program Fund and the Single Family Program Fund), federal assistance activities, which involve the allocation of various federal subsidy funds directly to certain of the Authority's borrowers, and the tax credit authorization and monitoring, and FAF lending programs, both of which activities are recorded in the Authority's Administrative Fund.

-A condensed summary of changes in net assets for the fiscal year ended June 30, 2006 is shown in the following table.
+A condensed summary of changes in net assets for the fiscal year ended June 30, 2007 is shown in the following table.